 4. Singshore Bridge – The Highest Bridge In Sikkim

 Singshore, the highest bridge in Sikkim, has an elevation of 198 m above the ground.
 Assuring spectacular views and incredible clickable sights, it also happens to be among the highest gorge bridges in Asia.
 Since it is encircled with lush green hills that are dotted with waterfalls, Singshore Bridge has become a popular attraction among tourist places in Pelling.
+Enjoying the mesmerizing views from Singshore Bridge is surely among the best things to do in Pelling.

 Distance from Pelling: 28 km